dydxprotocol/v4-web/README.md

 pnpm run remove-local-l10n
 ```

-Unlike with abacus, you will need to **restart your dev server** to see the revert take effect.
+You will need to **restart your dev server** to see the revert take effect.

 # Deployments